-- While Uzbekistan has experienced increased urbanization in recent years, 75 percent of those living in extreme poverty in Uzbekistan still live in rural areas.
+- While Uzbekistan has experienced increased urbanization in recent years, 75% of those living in extreme poverty in Uzbekistan still live in rural areas.

-- Poverty in Uzbekistan is contradicted by the overall economic growth of over eight percent in the past five years.
+- Poverty in Uzbekistan is contradicted by the overall economic growth of over 8% in the past five years.